CEO-Vision/gofast/docs/en/doc-gofast-community-install.rst

 .. note:: If you have problems, you can ask some help on our Community forums:  https://community.ceo-vision.com

+.. caution:: Don't forget to check that updates are available (your environment must have internet access)

 Instructions (for AWS Marketplace)
 ------------
 https://aws.amazon.com/marketplace/pp/B07NPZHPG3